Mesothelioma Treatment

 How Is Mesothelioma Treated?

-Key Facts About Mesothelioma Treatment
+Key Facts on Treatment for Malignant Mesothelioma

-• Treatments can kill cancer cells, help patients live longer, and ease symptoms
+• Treatments can kill cancer cells, help patients live longer, and ease symptoms.

 An older man sits with a male doctor